peterallanwalker/Argo_Log_Collector/README.md

-#Argo Log Collector
+# Argo Log Collector

-##get_logs.py - The main script, copies log files from Argo systems.
+## get_logs.py - The main script, copies log files from Argo systems.

 A Python3 script, tested on Windows 10/11.

-Script can be run with no arguments and user will be prompted for input.

-Gets log files from Argo surface section processors
+### Dependencies
+PSCP/PuTTy - Windows does not have support for SCP by default.
+PSCP gets installed as part of PuTTy installation, so get_logs.py will work on Windows machines that have PuTTy installed.
+Download from https://putty.org/ Alternatively, if not wanting to install PuTTy, you should be able to just install PSCP on its own (but I've not tested that).

+Python standard library imports - os, sys, subprocess, time.

+Local file imports - cli_utils.py, cli_arg_parser.py, settings.py

+Optional - config.json

+[ ] Todo: consider Python Paramiko & SCP libraries instead of depending on PuTTy, can auto-accept key changes with Paramiko and might be able to auto enter password for scp transfer

-Usage:
+### Usage:
+get_logs.py can be run with no arguments, with or without a config.json file in the same folder.
+If no arguments are passed, it will check if a config.json file exists in the same folder and contains a default IP address to use.
+If a default address is not found, the user is prompted to enter one.

-Pass an IP address when running the program to get logs from  specific IP address, e.g. `python get_logs.py 192.168.24.101` to get the logs from a section processor on that address.
+Pass an IP address when running the program to get logs from a specific IP address, e.g. `python get_logs.py 192.168.24.101`.

-Or pass a key to lookup an address from config.json, e.g. `python get_logs.py 1` to get logs from section 1 if config.json provides an IP address with a key of "1"
+Alternatively pass a key to lookup an address from config.json, e.g. `python get_logs.py default` to use the address with the key "default" in config.json.

+Otionally pass a second argument to save the logs to a specific subfolder.

 If no IP address passed, will look for a default IP address in config.json, and prompt for input if no default found.